 1.Assess the market & choose your price range

 The first and most important thing to consider is the local market in your area.
-It’s worth taking a look at what similar apartments or houses in the area are going for on Rightmove and Zoopla before pricing yours.
+It’s worth taking a look at what similar apartments or houses in the area are going for on property websites Rightmove and Zoopla before pricing yours.

 Don’t forget!
 When you register on the Howsy platform you can use our free tool to receive a rental price approximation for your property based on public data.
-And once you have signed up for our service you can ask can ask for an ‘in-depth valuation’ from your ARLA-qualified account manager.
+And once you have signed up for our service you can ask for an ‘in-depth valuation’ from your ARLA-qualified account manager.

 2.How often do you want to get paid?